FC Samtskhe Akhaltsikhe

-FC Samtskhe (საფეხბურთო კლუბი სამცხე) is a Georgian association football club based in Akhaltsikhe, which currently competes in Regionuli Liga, the fifth tier of Georgian football.
+FC Samtskhe (საფეხბურთო კლუბი სამცხე) is a Georgian association football club based in Akhaltsikhe.
+Following the 2025 season, they were promoted to Liga 4, the fourth tier of Georgian football.

 The club is governed by the local municipality.

 History

 Samtskhe was established in 2019 on the basis of Akhaltsikhe Sport School.
 The next year they joined Regionuli Liga as the second team of the city along with Meskheti.

 Due to COVID and relevant restrictions related to it the season consisted of 13 games only.
 The debutants prevailed in their very first game over Tori and overall performed well enough not only to retain their place in the league, but also to finish in the top five, four points short of the promotion spot.

 In March 2021, the team eliminated Liga 4 side Sulori from the national cup.
 In the regular season the start was dodgy with the initial 15 winless games, although the club significantly improved in the autumn.

 In 2024, Samtskhe seemed poised for another promotion attempt.
 Amid a tight competition with two other rivals, the team finished behind group leaders Iveria, sharing the second place with Aragvi-2 but due to disadvantage in goal difference they failed to reach the playoffs.

 The club was faced with unfavorable conditions a year later, unable to host their rivals at home and forced to play in Kaspi, located 160 km away from Akhaltsikhe.
 However, by half season of 2025, Samtskhe turned out the only team across five national divisions who won every single official game.
 Apart from knocking out three opponents, including two Liga 3 sides, from the 2025 Georgian Cup, the team went on a rampage against their league rivals in blistering goalscoring form (+53).
+Samtskhe continued their flawless winning run in the second half as well, gaining automatic promotion to Liga 4.